 As aptly said by American Poet Ralph Emerson, “Do not follow where the path may lead.
 Go instead where there is no path and leave a trail”.

 If you are also dreaming of a magical escape on the lesser trodden path, Tirthan Valley is the perfect nature-carved destination.
 A trip to this unbelievably tranquil valley confirms that nature has been more than kind to this region.
-At an altitude of 1600 m, Tirthan valley is still sparsely populated and a relatively untouched location.
+At an altitude of 1600 m, Tirthan valley remains a sparsely populated and relatively untouched location.
 The valley is located in a protected conservation zone and provides access to the Great Himalayan National Park (GHNP) which has been recently declared a UNESCO World Heritage Site.
-The pristine Tirthan river flows through the valley before merging into River Beas at Pundoh Dam.
+The pristine Tirthan river flows through the valley before merging into the River Beas at Pundoh Dam.
 Richly landscaped with golden fields, orchards of apple, apricot, pear, cherry, dense forests of Pine, Oak, fir and Spurs, a few days in this beautifully serene valley is a sure shot way to reboot your soul and leave you yearning for more.